 - If you have a custom DSDT that’s been edited, place the file on your desktop and choose UserDSDT.

 - All others select EasyBeast

 - Select System Utilities.

 - Optionally, you may install further drivers via Advanced Options to enable ethernet, sound, graphics, etc… Be sure to read the documentation provided about each installation option.
-NOTE: EasyBeast, and UserDSDT install Chameleon 2.0 RC5 by default, so you’ll not need to check that option.
+NOTE: EasyBeast, and UserDSDT install the bootloader by default, so you’ll not need to check that option.

 - Install to Snow Leopard- it should take about 4 minutes to run scripts.

 - Eject iBoot.

 - Reboot- from your new Snow Leopard installation drive.

 Your PC is now fully operational, while running the latest version of Mac OS X Snow Leopard!
 And you have a nice Boot CD to get into your system in case things go awry.
 Boot your system from iBoot if you have issues.
 You may run MultiBeast as often as you like.